nick-juliano/Data-Structure-Management-and-Algorithm-Development/README.md

 - To better organize large Python modules by reducing redundancies in functions, classes, and methods.
 - To master SQLite CRUD operations within Python.
-- To optimize Python algorithm performance and speed when performed on large scales or computationally-heavy tasks
+- To optimize Python algorithm performance and speed when performed on large scales or computationally-heavy tasks.
+- To further develop skills using Git and Github.

 This course will make use of the free material readily available online.
 Specifically, many course sections and assignments will adopted from two books: